xuyuewei/image-segmentation-keras/README.md

-# Image Segmentation : Implementation of Segnet, FCN, UNet and other models.
+# Image Segmentation : Implementation of UNet and seg_depth models.

-Implememnation of various Deep Image Segmentation models in keras.
+Image Segmentation : Implementation of UNet and seg_depth models in tf.keras.

 <p align="center">